Can you get a loan if you are unemployed? | money.co.uk

 When you do apply for a loan, make sure you do not ask for more than you can afford to pay back every month.
 Write up a budget to find out how you are spending your money and where you can make savings to meet your loan repayments.

 If you do not have a regular monthly income, it can be tempting to repay your loan over the longest possible period in order to cut monthly repayments costs.
-Be aware that spreading your repayments over a longer timeframe will mean you pay more overall.
+Be aware that spreading your repayments over a longer timeframe will mean you pay more overall because interest is still applied to the money you owe.

 Being rejected for a loan – or any financial product – can be hugely demoralising.
-You might be unsure where to turn to next or how to meet your bills, but simply applying again is not a good option.
+You might be unsure where to turn to next or how to meet your bills, but simply applying again is not a good option and could cause you more harm.

 A spiral of applications and rejections will damage your credit rating and make it even harder to get a loan in the future.
+This is because applying for lots of different credit lines in short succession makes you look desperate for money and it also could make a lender think you won’t be able to repay it.

-If you are in debt, borrowing money is probably bad idea.
-If you're struggling with debt you can get free debt help from:
+If you are in debt, borrowing more money is probably a bad idea.
+If you're struggling with debt you can get free, independent debt help from the following organisations:

-If you are unemployed, the loan options available to you are likely to be:
+If you are unemployed, the loan options available to you are likely to be the following:

 Secured loans: This requires you to put up a valuable possession as security, such as your house or car.
 The risk of the lender losing money is less than with an unsecured loan – as they can possess your property if you fail to meet repayments – so you are more likely to be accepted, but whatever you secure the loan against will be at risk.

 Guarantor loans: You will need to ask a family member or friend to agree to meet the debt repayments on your behalf if you cannot pay.
+Both parties need to fully understand how the loan works before agreeing to it.

 Personal loans: You won’t need a guarantor or security, but few lenders will accept unemployed applicants for a personal loan as you will be seen as a risky customer.
 If you are approved for a loan, it will likely involve very high-interest repayments.